ajbleasdale/PhenoTrap/README.md

 #### Label Studio
-ind further details for installation at https://labelstud.io/
+further details for installation at https://labelstud.io/

 ## Repository Structure
 The expected input strucure is as follows: <br/>